Art by Midjourney

 He sighs with a perplexed twist to his voice.
-“It’s just… I coulda sworn she was gifted all those drugs for secret overlord last Chaosday.
+“It’s just… I coulda sworn she was gifted all those candy rocks for secret overlord last Chaosday.
 Just… tryin’ t’ remember who it was that-” He glances her way in a moment of realization, noting her wide, innocent smile as she stares directly at him.

 Chaos shrugs.
 “Ahh, well it will all have to be investigated soon enough.
 Perhaps Interrogation Minion will get something out of her.
-That said, now we must figure out some way to get rid of all these various evil reason-defying substances!”
+That said, now we must figure out some way to get rid of all these evil reason-defying substances!”

 “Oh,” Flower Minion raises her antennae next to a shocked Combat Minion.
 “I suppose I could take ‘em.
-Bet they’d be good… fertilizer for the gardens, and such like that.”
+Bet they’d be good… uh, fertilizer for the gardens, and such like that.”

 Chaos hums, stroking his chin in thought at the mention.
 “I cannot say I am all that thrilled at the thought of forcing our vegetation to partake in such loathsome practices— but perhaps if there is good enough reason, it could be forgone.
 After all, they do lack most of the biological processes that might make such substances harmful in the first place.
 Perhaps it would not be all that bad.”

 Combat Minion’s heavy antennae twitch alertly.
 He’s not going to let Flower Minion do as she pleases.

 “Yes?”
 Chaos answers with a jagged smile the same moment Flower Minion fires off a fatal glare in Combat’s direction.